dotOS-Devices/android_device_LYF_mobee01a/README.md

 Device Tree for the LYF Water 8 (mobee01a)
 ==========================================

-The LYF Water 8 LS-5015 (codenamed _"mobee01a"_) is a mid-range smartphone from YU Televentures.
+The LYF Water 8 LS-5015 (codenamed _"mobee01a"_) is a mid-range smartphone from Reliance Jio.
 It was announced in July 2016.

 Basic Spec Sheet